-Your engine is equipped with a sound package of either freight yard or passenger station sounds that you can play.
-Each sequence described below will play as long as it is left on, randomly generating sounds, but be sure to allow approximately 30 seconds between the button pushes described below to allow the FYS/PSA sufficient time to run through each sequence.
+Your engine is equipped with a sound package of freight yard sounds that you can play when you pull into a yard.
+Each sequence described below will play as long as it is left on, randomly generating sounds, but be sure to allow approximately 30 seconds between the button pushes described below to allow the FYS sufficient time to run through each sequence.

-- To cue the sound system to play the FYS/PSA, quickly but firmly tap the Bell button once followed by 2 quick taps of the Horn/Whistle button while the engine is moving.
+- To cue the sound system to play the FYS, quickly but firmly tap the Bell button once followed by 2 quick taps of the Whistle/Horn button while the engine is moving.
 Tap the buttons quickly but allow approximately 1⁄2 second between each press. - Press the Direction button once to stop the engine.
-This will trigger the first sequence of FYS/PSA.
-The reverse unit is temporarily disabled so that the train will not move as you use the Direction button to trigger the sounds, and Proto-Sound 2.0 has disabled operator control over the Horn/Whistle and Bell buttons until the full FYS/PSA sequence is complete. - After waiting about 30 seconds for that sequence to run, press the Direction button again to trigger the second sequence of FYS/PSA. - After about 30 seconds, press the Direction button again to trigger the third FYS/PSA sequence. - Again, after allowing about 30 seconds for that sequence to run, press the Direction

-• FYS/PSA will continue, and within a few seconds, the engine will start and move out on its own at the current throttle setting, in the same direction it was traveling when you began the sequence.
-Once the bell turns off, the operator regains control of the transformer's Bell and Horn/Whistle buttons and can ring the bell or blow the horn/whistle as usual.
+This will trigger the first sequence of FYS.
+The reverse unit is temporarily disabled so that the train will not move as you use the Direction button to trigger the sounds, and Proto-Sound 2.0 has disabled operator control over the Whistle/Horn and Bell buttons until the full FYS sequence is complete. - After waiting about 30 seconds for that sequence to run, press the Direction button again to trigger the second sequence of FYS. - •After about 30 seconds, press the Direction button again to trigger the third FYS sequence. - Again, after allowing about 30 seconds for that sequence to run, press the Direction button one more time to trigger the fourth and final FYS sequence.
+The FYS will continue, and within a few seconds, the engine will start and move out on its own at the current throttle setting, in the same direction it was traveling when you began the sequence.
+Once the bell turns off, the operator regains control of the transformer's Bell and Whistle/Horn buttons and can ring the bell or blow the horn as usual.

-Tips on Using FYS/PSA
+Tips on Using FYS

-- You can terminate FYS/PSA at any time by turning off power to the track for 15 seconds. - You do not have to be in Forward to use FYS/PSA.
-At the conclusion of the full sequence, the train will pull away from the station in whatever direction you were going when you activated the feature. - You can use FYS/PSA even if you are double-heading with another engine.
-If the second engine is not equipped with Proto-Sound 2.0, you must remember not to leave the throttle at a high voltage level once you have stopped the engine to run the FYS/PSA.
-Otherwise, the engine without FYS/PSA will begin vibrating on the track as its motors strain to move the train, since they cannot be automatically disabled during the FYS/PSA cycle (or if an original Proto-Sound engine, FYS/PSA are triggered differently and that engine's motor-disable feature will not be active when you run FYS/PSA in Proto-Sound 2.0). - FYS/PSA can be triggered from Neutral.
-It will operate the same as if triggered while in motion except that, at the conclusion of the FYS/PSA, the engine will depart in the next direction of travel, as opposed to the direction it was traveling before entering Neutral.
+- •You can terminate FYS at any time by turning off power to the track for 15 seconds. - •You do not have to be in Forward to use FYS.
+At the conclusion of the full sequence, the train will pull away from the station in whatever direction you were going when you activated the feature. - •You can use FYS even if you are double-heading with another engine.
+If the second engine is not equipped with Proto-Sound 2.0, you must remember not to leave the throttle at a high voltage level once you have stopped the engine to run the FYS.
+Otherwise, the engine without FYS will begin vibrating on the track as its motors strain to move the train, since they cannot be automatically disabled during the FYS cycle (or if an original Proto-Sound engine, FYS are triggered differently and that engine's motor-disable feature will not be active when you run FYS in Proto-Sound 2.0). - •FYS can be triggered from Neutral.
+It will operate the same as if triggered while in motion except that, at the conclusion of the FYS, the engine will depart in the next direction of travel, as opposed to the direction it was traveling before entering Neutral.

-Proto-Coupler[®] Operation
+Proto-Coupler® Operation